railsbridge-boston/railsbridge-boston/views/vm_setup.markdown

     [default] -- /vagrant
     </pre>

-## Connect to the virtual machine

 To use the virtual machine, you must connect to it.
+From the command line, type
+**`vagrant ssh`**
-From the command line, type  `vagrant ssh`  to connect to the virtual machine.
+to connect to the virtual machine.

 You will see a welcome message something like this:
     <pre>